Ganjuwa

 Ganjuwa is a Local Government Area of Bauchi State, Nigeria.
 It was curved out from the Darazo Local Government in September, 1991 and it's bordered with Jigawa State from the North and Gombe State from the South East.
-The Local Government also shares border with the following Local Governments: - Bauchi Local Government from the South, Toro Local Government from the West, Ningi Local Government from the North West, Darazo Local Government from the North South East and Kirfi Local Government from the East.
+The Local Government also shares borders with the following Local Governments: - Bauchi Local Government from the South, Toro Local Government from the West, Ningi Local Government from the North West, Darazo Local Government from the North South East and Kirfi Local Government from the East.

-Based on the 2006 Population Census figure, the Local Government has 280,486 population with numerous tribes/languages, but prominent among them are Gerawa, Denawa, Miyawa, Kariyawa, Hausawa, Fulanis among others.
+Based on the 2006 Population Census figure, the Local Government has a population of 280,486 with numerous tribes/languages, but prominent among them are Gerawa, Denawa, Miyawa, Kariyawa, Hausawa, Fulanis among others.
 Ganjuwa Local Government now has one District, eight Village Areas and 122 Hamlets.
 The Madaki of Bauchi is the District Head of Ganjuwa, and the King maker of the Bauchi Emirate.

 Its headquarters are in the town of Kafin Madaki forty-seven kilometers from the State Capital along Kano Road.
 The most urban towns of the Local Government are Kafin Madaki at the centre being the Local Government Administrative Headquarter, Soro from the East, Miya from the West.